 2. Openfiler –

-Up next on the programs like FreeNAS catalog is Openfiler.
-This platform is compliant with various storage networking protocols including CIFS, NFS, HTTP and FTP and it also supports RAID 0, 1, 5, 6 and 10 as well as software RAID with monitoring and alert options.
+Up next on the software like FreeNAS catalog is Openfiler.
+This platform is compliant with various storage networking protocols including CIFS, NFS, HTTP, and FTP and it also supports RAID 0, 1, 5, 6 and 10 as well as software RAID with monitoring and alert options.
 Here, you’ll be able to attach over 60TB of storage and access your files and system settings through an intuitive web-based GUI.
-Openfiler is compatible with a wide range of hardware such as SAS, SATA and SCSI disk technologies, x86- to x64 Intel Xeon and AMD Opteron processors as well as RAID controllers.
+Openfiler is compatible with a wide range of hardware such as SAS, SATA, and SCSI disk technologies, x86- to x64 Intel Xeon and AMD Opteron processors as well as RAID controllers.